achyudh/handsfreectl/README.md

 [![Crates.io](https://img.shields.io/crates/v/handsfreectl.svg)](https://crates.io/crates/handsfreectl)
 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 `handsfreectl` is a CLI for the [Handsfree](https://github.com/achyudh/handsfree) speech-to-text daemon (`handsfreed`).
 It allows you to start and stop transcription, check the daemon's status, and more.
-This tool provides a simple way to interact with the `handsfreed` daemon from the command line, making it easy to integrate with scripts, keyboard shortcuts, or other tools in a Linux desktop environment.
+The goal of `handsfreectl` is to provide a simple way to interact with the `handsfreed` daemon from the command line, making it easy to integrate with scripts, keyboard shortcuts, or other tools in a Linux desktop environment.

 ## Installation